flasnel-studio/periodia-privacy-policy/index.md

 Your sensitive health data remains exclusively on your device.
 However, the following data may be processed by Google services:
 - Authentication tokens (Google Sign-In)
 - Push notification tokens (Firebase Cloud Messaging)
-- Anonymous analytics data (only if consented, Firebase Analytics)
 - Advertisement data (Google AdMob production environment)

 **CRITICAL:** Your personal menstrual cycle data, symptoms, moods, and health information are stored ONLY on your device using SQLite database with Android secure storage.
 This data is never uploaded to any cloud servers or shared with third parties.